aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 Phylogenetically distant predators differed in their preference of prey species, as measured by the niche overlap index (Fig 1b, regression weighted by the number of prey assayed, F~1,26~=5.98, p=0.022).
-Despite the decline in diet similarity with phylogenetic distance, the variation in predator feeding behaviour did not translate into a significant difference in the composition of prey species surviving the manipulative experiment
-(Fig 1c, F~1,4~=1.46, p=0.29, distance measured as Bray-Curtis dissimilarity)
+However a Mantel test found no evidence of correlation (correlation -0.27, p = 0.89, 999 permutations)

-### Question 3: similarity in top-down effects
+### Hypothesis 3: similarity in top-down effects

 We analyzed our five univariate response variables from the manipulative experiment by dividing them into four separate and orthogonal tests: predator presence, predator number, predator species identity and, increasing predator phylogenetic diversity.
 Across all four tests, we saw the strongest responses for total prey survivorship (Table 1).
 Prey survivorship was halved when predators were present (Figure 2a, Table 1).
+Despite the decline in diet similarity with phylogenetic distance (Question 2), the variation in predator feeding behaviour did not translate into a significant difference in the composition of prey species surviving the manipulative experiment
+(Fig 1c, F~1,4~=0.71, p=0.45, distance measured as Bray-Curtis dissimilarity).
 Although individually predator species had similar effects on survivorship (Figure 2c, Table 1), combinations of predators with higher phylogenetic diversity showed a significant increase in total prey survivorship (Fig 2d).
 That is, more phylogenetically diverse predator combinations caused less prey mortality.
 Interestingly, these effects on prey surviorship did not result in a change in the processing of detritus (measured either as reduction in coarse detritus or production of fine detritus), bromeliad growth or nitrogen cycling (Table 1).

-In order to further understand the effects of predator combinations, we tested for non-additive effects of predator phylogenetic diversity with a randomization test.
+We tested for non-additive effects of predator phylogenetic diversity with a randomization test.
 When we compared the actual effects of predator combination with those expected from the mean of each single-species treatment, we found that predator pairs with the greatest phylogenetic diversity had the highest prey survival.
-While effects of _L. andromache_ and _L. elongatum_ in combination were quite similar to the effect of either alone, when _L. elongatum_ was placed in the same plant as either a _Stibasoma_ larva or leeches, on average five more prey individuals (18% of total prey community) survived till the end of the experiment (Fig 3; Tabanid randomization p = 0.01, Leech randomization p = 0.032).
+While effects of _L. andromache_ and _L. elongatum_ in combination were quite similar to the effect of either alone, when _L. elongatum_ was placed in the same plant as either a _Stibasoma_ larva or leeches, on average five more prey individuals (18% of total prey community) survived till the end of the experiment (Fig 3; Tabanid randomization p = 0.012, Leech randomization p = 0.018).
 Once again, this effect on invertebrate density did not in turn create a significant difference in other response variables.

 ### Figures